tlelson/vim-notebook/README.md

 ## File-type Recognition

-If the above python code was in a file that vim recognised as `filetype=python`, `:RunCell` (or the mapped keys) will automatically start an `ipython` shell to run the code.
+If the above python code was in a file that vim recognised as `filetype=python`, `:NotebookRunCell` (or the mapped keys) will automatically start an `ipython` shell to run the code.
 If `ipython` is not found, it will start a `python` shell.
 If no suitable shells can be found for the _filetype_, the default system shell will be used.

-You can start any shell you want with `:OpenTerminal <shell name>`, e.g `:OpenTerminal node` .
+You can start any shell you want with `:NotebookTerminal <shell name>`, e.g `:NotebookTerminal node` .
 Once the shell is open, selected code will go to it for execution without changing focus.
 Having multiple shell types open is not supported by Vim-Notebook.

 **N.B If you move to the shell buffer and exit insert mode.
-Any new lines you sent to it with `:RunCell` will not be displayed until the buffer is back in insert mode (I'm going to fix this.))**
+Any new lines you sent to it with `:NotebookRunCell` will not be displayed until the buffer is back in insert mode (I'm going to fix this.))**

 By default the terminal will start below the current file but if you want to start it to the right, provide the standard vim modifier `vertical`.
-E.g `:vert OpenTerminal bash`.
-If the default system shell is `bash` then this is equivalent to `vert OpenTerminal`.
+E.g `:vert NotebookTerminal bash`.
+If the default system shell is `bash` then this is equivalent to `vert NotebookTerminal`.